bashbaugh/old-personal-site/_posts/2020-11-12-building-a-multiplayer-js-game-with-colyseus-js-in-20-minutes.md

 ### Adding game state

-Let's add some classes and variables to keep track of the game's state. **Make sure you add these above the `PongRoom class** First, add a "Player" class to keep track of each player's racket position, score, and name:
+Let's add some classes and variables to keep track of the game's state. **Make sure you add these above the `PongRoom class** First, add a "Player" class to keep track of each player's racket position, score, whether they've won, and name:

 ```javascript
 class Player extends Schema {